 Consistently selling quality bulls in volume doesn’t just happen; our program is designed and built from the ground up, including every facet of their production.
 At Circle A we strive for continual improvement in everything we do.
 Every year, with feedback from our customers, we grow a little smarter, we evolve to meet our changing markets and adapt to our environment.
 Building bulls with greater longevity that transmit genetics targeted for profitability in a commercial setting is our goal and here’s how we do it.

 We didn’t just hang a sign and claim the right to sell bulls.
-We run 7,000 commercial cows and 750 registered cows.
-We feed out everything that doesn’t make the cut to become breeding stock in our own feedlot and sell all the finished cattle on a quality-based grid.
+We run 7,000 commercial cows and we feed out everything that doesn’t make the cut to become breeding stock in our own feedlot and sell all the finished cattle on a quality-based grid.
 We’ve been very progressive and innovative in our management techniques; we’ve experienced huge successes and a few failures.
 That knowledge is passed on to our customers through our genetics.

 We run about 500 cows per man on fescue grass.
 We’re out there in the freezing cold, the sweltering heat, fighting the mud, praying for rain and thankful for our way of life.
 Our cows are expected to bring in a respectable calf every year with minimal to no assistance.
 We work hard, and expect the same from our cowherd.
 We simply don’t have the time or manpower for bad eyes, bad feet, bad udders or bad temperaments.
 We raise real cattle for real cattlemen.